To My Gorgeous Girl,

 I know what you’re thinking.
 “A letter from Mom?”
 Don’t groan, or roll your eyes, sister.
 You might like to hear what I have to say.

 I DO get your reluctance to read this, though.
-You’re 14.
-You start high school this fall and the world is truly beginning to open wide with possibilities for you!
+You’re almost 14.
+You start high school next year and the world is truly beginning to open wide with possibilities for you!
 You want to fly a little, don’t you?
 The last thing you want or think you need is a letter from me with opinions and advice, right?

 But humor me, will you?
 I have some thoughts on the miracle that you are that you might just want to hear now, and maybe even tuck away for another day.

 Here it goes…

 I know sometimes you look around and see girls you think are smarter, prettier, funnier, or more popular than you believe yourself to be.
 But here is the honest to goodness truth:

 YOU ARE GORGEOUS.
 Inside and out.
 You have an awesome sense of humor and make me laugh all the time (in a good way, of course!).
 You have more smarts up in that beautiful head of yours than you give yourself credit for.
 People honestly like you and are drawn to your kindness, goodness, and compassion.
 (And, BTW, I’m not the only one who thinks so.)

 Now.
 I’m going to let you in on a little secret about those other girls you’ve been looking at: they feel the exact same way you do.
 It’s true.
 Right now, their minds are running wild, just like yours, wondering if there’s food stuck in their teeth, if their outfit is cool enough to fit in without sticking out, if the boy in the second row of math class has noticed them, if their butt looks too big in those jeans, and what YOU (yes, YOU) think of them, too.

 Here’s the BIG NEWS you may not know: You are ALL a part of something crazy big, something amazing, and something completely and beautifully orchestrated by God.